CU2018/C_U-Fish-Blender/Project Documents/Project Logs.md

   * rename the texture
   * textures set settings > Bake Mesh Maps > 4096
   * find similar material from preset materials

-## Cycles Render Engine Structure and Path/Ray Tracing Analysis

-This sections focuses on analysis of [Cycles Render Engine source code](https://developer.blender.org/diffusion/B/browse/master/intern/cycles/) which is an open-source and powerful renderer in Blender.
-[Cycles](https://www.cycles-renderer.org/) is a physically based production renderer developed by the [Blender project](https://www.blender.org/).